Russia's paper and pulp company Segezha is tapping Russia's Green Gold

 “About 70-75% of our revenue came from exports in 2019, to over 100 countries, so that makes us a truly international company,” says Aliyev.

-The timber business is a global business as the bulk of the world’s soft wood that is ideal for making paper (the fibers in soft wood are longer than those in hard wood that is found in South East Asia and Latin America).
+The timber business is a global one, as the bulk of the world’s soft wood that is ideal for making paper (the fibres in soft wood are longer than those in the hard wood that is found in Southeast Asia and Latin America).

 Russia accounts for 70% of the world’s boreal forests and 25% of the world's entire forest resources with the bulk of the rest found in Scandinavia and Canada.

-Segezha competes directly with the Scandinavian companies on the European market, but they have already developed almost all of their available forests and so its resources are tapped out and they struggle to grow production volumes any more.
+Segezha competes directly with the Scandinavian companies on the European market, but they have already developed almost all of their available forests, so their resources are tapped out and they are struggling to grow production volumes any more.

-Canada is a big player too with plenty of undeveloped forest in reserve, but as transport costs play a significant role in the paper and pulp business, the companies there tend to focus on the large American market south of its border.
+Canada is a big player too, with plenty of undeveloped forest in reserve, but as transport costs play a significant role in the paper and pulp business, the companies there tend to focus on the large American market south of the border.

-Because of Russia’s size it has several markets that are within easy striking distance including Europe, North Africa and the Middle East, and on to the whole of China and South East Asia – all of which have a strong and steady demand for paper.
+Because of Russia’s size it has several markets that are within easy striking distance, including Europe, North Africa and the Middle East, and on to the whole of China and Southeast Asia – all of which have a strong and steady demand for paper.

 The demand for paper is still growing steadily, although the nature of the market is changing fast, driven by the digitalisation of economies around the world.

 “Paper is partly a commodities market, but within the business the different grade and quality of paper is also important,” says Aliyev.
-“We have found that office print paper and newsprint demands have fallen, but demand for kraft paper [paper for sacks] and packaging have gone up… In the last 3-4 years the demand for consumer packaging has gone up enormously.”
+“We have found that office print paper and newsprint demands have fallen, but demand for kraft paper [paper for sacks] and packaging has gone up… In the last 3-4 years the demand for consumer packaging has gone up enormously.”

-As retail is rapidly going online and home-delivery is becoming the norm, the amount of packaging in use is soaring.
+As retail is rapidly going online and home delivery is becoming the norm, the amount of packaging in use is soaring.
 And the same is true in Russia.
 The demand for packaging started to rise rapidly in Moscow and St Petersburg, but Aliyev says it is now growing rapidly across the whole of Russia.
-This year, Segezha is building five packaging plants within a 30km radius around Moscow to cover a large portion of the city’s consumer packaging needs.
+This year, Segezha is building five packaging plants within a 30-km radius around Moscow to cover a large portion of the city’s consumer packaging needs.

 “Russia is not the key market for us, but it is our original domicile, and we take pride in servicing it as a leading player in the market for paper sacks, unbleached sack paper and sawn timber here,” says Aliyev.
 “Russia was behind [the rest of the world in the production of packaging], but now it is growing at an attractive rate.”

-The global market demand for pulp is growing at a much more sedate 1.5%-2% a year, but it's a global market so the volumes are huge.
-Aliyev estimates the global production of pulp at some 50mn tonnes a year, which means the paper and pulp companies need to add approximately 1mn tonnes of paper production capacity a year.
+The global market demand for pulp is rising at a much more sedate 1.5%-2% a year, but it's a global market, so the volumes are huge.
+Aliyev estimates the global production of pulp at some 50mn tonnes per year, which means the paper and pulp companies need to add approximately 1mn tpy of paper production capacity.
 That’s a lot.
-It requires a new plant each year to produce that much new paper at an investment cost of $1.5-2bn and a timeline of 3-5 years to bring it online.
+It requires one new plant each year to produce that much new paper at an investment cost of $1.5-2bn and a timeline of 3-5 years to bring it online.
 As the Scandinavian production is largely tapped out, that means meeting the bulk of future paper and pulp demand will fall on Russia.

 Developing Russia’s forests is now also on the Kremlin’s agenda.
 Russia signed off on the Paris Climate accord in 2019 and is committed to reducing its emissions, as bne IntelliNews reported in “The Cost of Carbon in Russia”.
 At a corporate level too, Russian companies are also embracing the rise of environmental, social and governance (ESG), partly as some big Scandinavian institutional investors have begun to ban investments into companies that have poor ESG scores.

-In addition to putting regulations and an inspection regime in place under a Federal Forestry Agency, that is part of the Ministry of Natural Resources & Environment, from January next year the government will ban the export of raw timber altogether.
+In addition to putting regulations and an inspection regime in place under a Federal Forestry Agency, part of the Ministry of Natural Resources & Environment, from January next year the government will ban the export of raw timber altogether.

 “There is lots of export [of raw timber], especially to China, but the government wants to incentivise investment into higher value-added products,” says Aliyev, who adds that the cost of leases in Russia represents a competitive advantage for forestry product producers.